brooklynrail/brooklynrail-platform/content/events/2020/06/chester-higgins-with-phong-bui.md

 ---
-title: Chester Higgins
+title: Chester Higgins with Phong Bui
-summary: Photographer Chester Higgins will discuss their work in the context of our new social reality with Phong But, publisher of the Brooklyn Rail.
+summary: Photographer Chester Higgins will discuss their work in the context of our new social reality with Phong Bui, publisher of the Brooklyn Rail.
 date: 2020-06-18 13:00:00 -0500
 end_date: 2020-06-18 14:00:00 -0500
 series: 68